gvwilson/sensibleadventures/princess-bear/princess-bear.md

 "I'll help!" she promised.
 She ran out of the room.
 "Did you hear?
 Did you?" he heard her say.

 It wasn't Dolly who answered.
 "What's happening?"
-Ranneda asked uncertainly.
+Raneda asked uncertainly.
 Prince Thokmay stared down at his letter as Princess Ogmin tried to explain.
 The sergeant had been unconscious for two days after the fight at the dam.
 When she had awaken, her mind had been as clear and as empty as a baby's.
 It had only